7 reasons why your WordPress site is slow (and how to fix them)

 Section titled 4.
 An overloaded or bloated database

-Your WordPress database is the engine behind your site.
-But just like any engine, it needs maintenance.
+Your WordPress database is basically the engine behind your entire site.
+And just like any engine, it needs maintaining.

 • Delete expired transients

 Think of it like a spring clean for your site’s backend.
-You wouldn’t let your cupboard overflow with junk – so don’t let your database do the same.
+You wouldn’t let your cupboards overflow with junk, so don’t let your database either.

-It’s like living in a house share where one person uses up all the hot water every morning.
+It’s a bit like living in a house share where one person uses up all the hot water every morning.

 Keep everything updated.